btv-dev/vt-veg/details/new-moon.md

 twitter:
 instagram: https://www.instagram.com/newmoonvt/

-summary: New Moon Cafe exists to offer fresh food, delicious coffee and a welcoming ambiance right in the heart of Burlington, Vermont.
+summary: fresh food, delicious coffee and a welcoming ambiance
 ---

 New Moon Cafe exists to offer fresh food, delicious coffee and a welcoming ambiance right in the heart of Burlington, Vermont.